sumitparakh/sqleditor/README.md

 <h2>Features</h2>

 1. Run simple select queryies (eg. `select * from order_sample` or `select <col-1>, <col-2> from order_sample`).
-Current SQL parse is built based on mocked data and a fake json sql server, so.
+Current SQL parser is built based on mocked data and a fake json sql server, so.
 Based on data platform, parsing can be enhanced in future accordingly.

 2. You can `create as many query editor as you want`.
 Query will be executed from currently active query editor tab.